 Bhutanese are a group of deeply spiritual people strongly rooted in belief and faith in “karma”.
 The fabric of our culture and traditions are drawn from Buddhist philosophy and are the essence of what makes Bhutan unique.
 The Kingdom is sparsely populated with 0.8 million people.
 The three main ethnic groups constitute Bhutan’s population; the Sharchopas, who are held to be indigenous inhabitants, the Ngalogpas whose descendent is traced to neighboring Tibet/Mongolia and the Lhotshampas, people of Nepalese origin.
 The inhabitants of Bhutan are gracious gentle and very hospitable, they are peace loving and possess lively sense of humor.

 HAPPINESS IS A PLACE

-Bhutan is also home to Gross National Happiness, a development philosophy that provides a paradigm shift – that is, it aims to balance material and non-material values with the conviction that humans ultimately want to be happy.
-As the planet is being put under much stress threatening our very survival and all the changes that are taking place, Bhutan is also going transitioning from a traditional state to a modern state.
-With it, Bhutan is also facing problems that are of the modern and varied kind.
+Bhutan is home to Gross National Happiness, a development philosophy that provides a paradigm shift – that is, it aims to balance material and non-material values with the conviction that humans ultimately want to be happy.
+As the planet is being put under much stress threatening our very survival and all the changes that are taking place, Bhutan is transitioning from a traditional state to a modern state.
+With it, Bhutan also faces problems that are of the modern and varied kind.
 Despite all the hurdles, Bhutan hopes to address and combat them through the all-inclusive model of Gross National Happiness to achieve a balanced development and our eco-happiness.